Syntaques/Configurable-File-Organizer/README.md

 What if you could tell a script to scan your machine and spit out shortcuts to the top 10 largest files?
 Hassle free.

 Also supports (hopefully, in the future): top "X" files, image extension and file attribute filtering (inclusive and exclusive)
 Uses os.walk, aka scandir, to do the combing.
 Uses numpy to make the data matrix.
-Uses merge sort to sort everything.
+Uses quick sort to sort everything.

 !!!
 NOT FINISHED YET !!!